Community Engagement Internship

 Please Note: ARCAmazon is a not-for-profit initiative and all fees are strictly used to cover the program’s expenses and on-going conservation efforts in the Las Piedras rivershed.
 For program durations outside of those stated above (e.g. 16 or 45 days) we apply a pro rata system to determine the final fee.
 For periods longer than 120 days (4 months) the maximum fee is US$50 per day.
 In cases where participants require services above and beyond our regular provisions, an additional fee may be required to cover this (to be discussed on application).

-This is what we cover for you, with your fee:
+This is what we cover for you, using your fee:

 - Transfers on arrival and departure at Puerto Maldonado (airport, bus station or hotel)

-- Scheduled transport to and from field sites during the placement
+- Scheduled transport to and from the field

-- Shared accommodation from start to end of the period (in the field and Puerto Maldonado)
+- Shared lodging from start to end of the program (in the field and Puerto Maldonado)

-- Three substantial and healthy 2-course meals each day
+- Full board – three substantial and healthy 2-course meals each day

-- Clean drinking water, tea, coffee and fruit juice at all times
+- Clean drinking water, tea, coffee and refreshments at all times

-- Support and training which may include: Health & Safety; trail use and orienteering, basic jungle survival, basic ecology, impacts and challenges affecting the forests in Madre de Dios; research and conservation solutions for the rainforests in Madre de Dios
+- General support and training: Health & Safety; trail use and orienteering, basic jungle survival, basic ecology, impacts and challenges affecting the forests in Madre de Dios; research and conservation solutions for the rainforests in Madre de Dios

-- Personal supervision within your chosen project/field of work, by an experienced field coordinator (2-5 participants per coordinator)
+- Personal supervision by an experienced field coordinator (2-6 participants per coordinator)

 - Care and support from an experienced logistics and administration team based at the ARCAmazon head office in Puerto Maldonado

-- Weekly excursions (macaw and parrot clay-lick, boat rides, mini-expeditions, community social events)
+- Weekly excursions (macaw and parrot clay-lick, boat rides, mini-expeditions, hikes, waterfalls, community social events, sports, etc.)